 During the consultation phase, key Partnerships were established with statutory and voluntary sector groups.
-The Boston Big Local Partnership recognises the need to maintain ongoing links and relationships through the delivery phase.
+The Boston Big Local Resident Partnership Group recognised the need to maintain ongoing links and relationships throughout the delivery phase and during the life of the project.
 These links will support communication to ensure local groups are aware of progress and for these groups to feedback into the Partnership.
-The partners that have been identified include: Boston Borough Council, Lincolnshire County Council, Lincolnshire Constabulary, Environment Agency, Age UK, Body Hub, Boston Stump, Boston Visitor Economy Partnership, Hanse Group, CVS, CAB, Credit Union, Boston Mayflower HA, Fydell House, TaylorITEX, Centre Point Outreach, Salvation Army, Rotary Club, Boston United Football Club, and Lincolnshire Chamber of Commerce.
+The partners that have been identified include: Boston Borough Council, Lincolnshire County Council, Lincolnshire Constabulary, Environment Agency, Age UK, Boston Stump, Boston Visitor Economy Partnership, Hanse Group, LCVS, CAML, Lincolnshire Credit Union, Boston Mayflower HA, Fydell House, Centre Point Outreach, Salvation Army, Rotary Club, Boston United Football Club, and Lincolnshire Chamber of Commerce.

-The Boston Big Local Partnership will have regular contact with these groups so that they can be kept informed of progress and approached if we need assistance with any of the priorities or activities identified.
+The Boston Big Local Resident Partnership Group will have regular contact with these groups so that they can be kept informed of progress and approached if we need assistance with any of the priorities or activities identified.
 This will be achieved through our communications strategy as outlined in section 6.

-The Project Coordinator will work with the Partnership Group to build and sustain links with these groups (cost included in budget).
+The Project Coordinator will work with the Resident Partnership Group to build and sustain links with these groups (cost included in budget).